How many pillows should you sleep with?

 Materials such as memory foam, latex, or feather offer different support and breathability.

-- Memory foam adapts to the head’s shape but can retain heat
+- Memory foam pillows adapt to the head’s shape but can retain heat

 - Feather pillows provide softness and adjustability but need regular fluffing